 The minimum object size for the Sony RX100 M1 is about 8 x 5.7 cm (or simply 8 x 6 cm) (see page Close-Up Introduction and First Samples).
 Are there any familiar objects that can help you get an idea of this size?
 Yes, finally, I found one: It is about the size of a credit card (8.5 x 5.3 cm) - a little bit less wide and a little bit taller than a credit card.

-This "rule of thumb" provides an idea of what the RX100 M4 can do for you with respect to close-up photos.
+This "rule of thumb" provides an idea of what the RX100 M4 can do for you with respect to close-up photos without using a close-up lens.
 For example, it allows you to take a "full-frame" photo of a rose flower or a small signposts with text, but not of small daisy blossoms or stamps.
 See the sample photos for examples (pages Close-Up Introduction and First Samples, Close-Up Samples and Close-Up Samples - Part 2; note that not all of them were taken at the closest possible distance).

-**) If the light conditions permit, ISO can be lowered to 400 or even 200 for better image quality.
-In "urgent" cases you might even want to increase ISO to 1600 to get a sharp picture of a rare bug.
+**) If the light conditions permit, ISO can be lowered 200 or less for better image quality.
+In "urgent" cases you might even want to increase ISO to 1600 to get a sharp picture.